Money Matters Too Important to Ignore

 OPA and APA Offer Strategies for Managing Money Stress

-Columbus, Ohio, April 13, 2017 – With the looming IRS tax deadline on April 18, it’s not uncommon for Americans to experience financial stress.
-How people handle that stress can have an impact on overall health.
-Stress related to tax deadlines and finances in general can increase reliance on the unhealthy behaviors many people already use to cope with everyday stressors.
-The Ohio Psychological Association (OPA) warns that regularly engaging in unhealthy behaviors to manage stress can lead to long-term, serious health problems.
+It’s not uncommon for Americans to experience financial stress and how people handle that stress can have an impact on overall health.
+Stress related to tax deadlines or finances in general can increase reliance on the unhealthy behaviors many people already use to cope with everyday stressors.
+OPA warns that regularly engaging in unhealthy behaviors to manage stress can lead to long-term, serious health problems.

-The American Psychological Association’s (APA) Stress in AmericaTM survey has found year after year that money is the significant source of stress for adults.
-The 2016 survey reported that 61 percent of Americans say that money is a very or somewhat significant source of stress in their lives.
-In addition, 62 percent anticipate money being a significant source of stress in the next several years.
+The American Psychological Association’s Stress in AmericaTM survey has found year after year that money is the significant source of stress for adults.
+The most recent survey reported that 64 percent of Americans say that money is a significant source of stress in their lives.

 Research shows that when people do not cope with stress effectively, it can lead to or increase already existing anxiety.
 One way people commonly deal with anxiety is by avoiding whatever it is that makes them anxious.
-Avoiding one’s finances, especially during tax season, will likely create more financial problems, and more anxiety and stress, in the long term.
+Avoiding one’s finances, will likely create more financial problems, and more anxiety and stress, in the long term.

 APA and OPA offer strategies for managing financial stress: